kesarianubhav/Twisense---Real-Time-Twitter-Sentiment-Analyzer/README.md

-# Twisense---Real-Time-Twitter-Sentiment-Analyzer
+# Sentiments-Analysis
-We are hereby designing a social media analytical application using Django framework. which should collects the social media feeds (Twitter tweets) on a specified keyword in real time and analyzes the sentiments of the tweets and provides aggregates results.
+A social media analytical application using Django framework